Skip to main content

 Money-Saving Tip

-If you are set on genuine Brita, the 4-pack at $18.49 drops your cost to $4.62 per filter versus $5.99 in the 3-pack.
+If you are set on genuine Brita, the 4-pack drops your per-filter cost noticeably below the 3-pack pricing.
 Even better, the Brita Elite 2-pack costs more upfront but lasts 3x longer per filter, making it cheaper per gallon filtered.

 Pros & Cons